sagemath/trac_to_gh/Issue 4111.md

 # Issue 4111: [with patch, needs review] move QQ to new coercion model

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4111

 Original creator: robertwb